 While sertraline is an effective off-label treatment for premature ejaculation, it's not the only PE treatment out there.
 Other options for treating premature ejaculation include topical sprays, behavioral therapy, sexual techniques and erectile dysfunction medications like Viagra®.

-A medication called sildenafil (Viagra) that is typically used to treat erectile dysfunction can also work to treat premature ejaculation.
+A medication called sildenafil (Generic Viagra) that is typically used to treat erectile dysfunction can also work to treat premature ejaculation.
 While the mechanism for treating premature ejaculation with this drug is unknown, a 2007 study showed that men with premature ejaculation who take sildenafil tend to have longer ejaculation times than their peers.